TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-05-11-how-to-upgrade-to-symplify-8-from-fixers-to-rector-rules.md

 id: 251
 title: "How to Upgrade to Symplify 8 - From Fixers to Rector Rules"
 perex: |
-    Symplify 8 is going to be release in 2nd half of May.
-But as in Symfony, you can get ready to future version today.
+    Symplify 8 is going to be released in the 2nd half of May.
+But as in Symfony, you can get ready for future version today.
     <br><br>
-    In last post we upgrade Coding Standard [from Sniffs to PHPStan](/blog/2020/05/04/how-to-upgrade-to-symplify-8-from-sniffs-to-phpstan-rules).
+    [In the previous post we upgraded Coding Standard from Sniffs to PHPStan](/blog/2020/05/04/how-to-upgrade-to-symplify-8-from-sniffs-to-phpstan-rules).
 Today we finish with 2nd half - **from Fixers to Rector rules**.
 tweet: "New Post on #php 🐘 blog: How to Upgrade to #symplify 8 - From Fixer to @rectorphp Rules"
 ---